 Cited in town?

 Students are held responsible for their behavior both on campus and off campus.
-If you are cited in town, you will face Student Code of Conduct charges as well.
+If you are cited in town, you may face Student Code of Conduct charges as well.
 For more information regarding off campus student behavior, please review the ESU Student Handbook - Student Code of Conduct.
 A diversion/accelerated rehabilitative disposition or similar action for the court is considered the same as pleading guilty as it relates to your University conduct charges.
 If you wish to use one of the courts diversion programs it may be in your best interest to contact the Office of Student Conduct and Community Standard to schedule your university hearing as quickly as possible so you can have access to University resources that may be needed to complete court-mandated activities.

 Because the University Student Conduct process is distinct from the courts, students should keep in mind that the University may pursue or enforce disciplinary action even if criminal charges are reduced or dismissed.